anayetullahefty/Riyadul-jurnel-project/week-06.md

    - `sp_su` (highlighted) may indicate a user ID or session token for maintaining logged-in states or tracking sessions.

 2. **Tracking and Analytics**:
-   - Cookies like `atid`, `atuserid`, or `atuserid` track user behavior across the site, storing unique identifiers for analytics (e.g., page visits).
+   - Cookies like `atid`, `atuserid`, or `atuserid` are typically used for tracking user behavior across the site.
+These might store unique identifiers to monitor how users interact with the website, often for analytics purposes (e.g., which pages are visited).
-   - `chartbeat2` and `chartbeat4` relate to Chartbeat, a real-time analytics service, monitoring engagement with page elements.
+   - `chartbeat2` and `chartbeat4` is related to Chartbeat, a real time analytics service.
+Cookies for monitoring engagement and interaction with specific elements on the page.

 3. **Personalization**:
-   - Cookies like `pid`, `pctx`, or `pcus` store preferences or settings (e.g., location, language, content recommendations). `pid` may be a personalization ID for tailored news content.
+   - Cookies like `pid`, `pctx`, or `pcus` might store user preferences or personalized settings, such as location, language, or content recommendations.
+For example, `pid` could be a personalization ID to tailor news content based on user interests.

 4. **Advertising**:
-   - Cookies like `ad_id` or long alphanumeric values (e.g., `J62H5...`) are tied to advertising networks, delivering targeted ads or tracking impressions/performance.
+   - Cookies such as `ad_id` or those with long alphanumeric values (e.g., J62H5...) are often tied to advertising networks.
+They store data to deliver targeted ads, track ad impressions, or measure ad performance.
-   - `gads` likely relates to Google Ads for ad targeting or conversion tracking.
+   - `gads` likely relates to Google Ads, storing information for ad targeting or conversion tracking.

 5. **Security and Functionality**:
-   - **Secure Flag**: Ensures cookies are sent over HTTPS for security.
+   - **Secure Flag**: The Secure flag (appearing on some cookies), which tells the browser to send the cookie over HTTPS, to make it more secure.
-   - **HttpOnly**: Prevents client-side scripts from accessing cookies, reducing XSS risks.
+   - **HttpOnly**: Http Only (present as well) prevents client side scripts from reading the cookie, reducing XSS risk.
-   - **SameSite Settings** (e.g., `Lax` or `None`): Controls cookie behavior in cross-site requests to prevent CSRF attacks.
+   - **SameSite Settings** (e.g., `Lax` or `None`): SameSite settings (for example, Lax or None) determine how cookies are sent in cross-site requests, which prevents cross-site request forgery (CSRF) attacks.

 6. **Expiration and Persistence**:
-   - Cookies expire between `2025-05-18` and `2026-11-14`, persisting for tracking or functionality.
+   -The Expires / Max-Age column shows when cookies expire.
+For example, most cookies here expire between 2025-05-18 and 2026-11-14, meaning they persist for tracking or functionality over that period.
-   - Some, like `ar_debug`, have shorter lifespans (e.g., `2025-06-17`) for temporary debugging.
+   - Some cookies, like `ar_debug`, have a shorter lifespan (e.g., 2025-06-17), possibly for temporary debugging purposes.

 7. **Size and Priority**:
-   - Cookie sizes (e.g., 177 bytes for `cf_bm`) indicate simple flags or complex data like encoded profiles.
+   - The Size column indicates the cookie's data size in bytes (e.g., 177 bytes for `cf_bm`).
+Smaller cookies are typically for simple flags, while larger ones might store more complex data like encoded user profiles.
-   - Priority (e.g., `Medium`, `Lax`) reflects browser handling importance.
+   - Priority (e.g., `Medium`, `Lax`) reflects the cookie's importance for browser handling, though this is less about the data type and more about browser behavior.

-**Summary**: These cookies support session management, user tracking, personalization, advertising, and security.
-They enhance website functionality, improve user experience, provide analytics, deliver targeted ads, and implement security measures.
+**Summary**: These cookies contain a mix of session management, user tracking, personalization, advertising, and security-related data.
+They help the website function smoothly, improve user experience, and provide analytics or targeted ads, while also implementing security measures to protect user data.

-## References

-- OpenWrt Forum.
-“How to Create Custom Page on OpenWrt LuCI.” *OpenWrt Forum*, 15 Jan.
-2020, <https://forum.openwrt.org/t/how-to-create-custom-page-on-openwrt-luci/52777>.
-Accessed 18 May 2025.
-- OpenWRT.
-“Stack Overflow.” *Stack Overflow*, 24 Apr.
-2017, <https://stackoverflow.com/questions/43581169/how-to-add-new-pages-in-openwrt-luci-web-interface>.
-- Spotlight Cybersecurity.
-“Network Traffic Inspection - TCPDUMP on OpenWRT.” *Spotlightcybersecurity.com*, 10 Oct.
-2018, <https://spotlightcybersecurity.com/tcpdump-on-openwrt.html>.
-- Garn, Damon.
-“Examine a Captured Packet Using Wireshark.” *TechTarget*, 17 Apr.
-2023, <https://www.techtarget.com/searchnetworking/tutorial/Examine-a-captured-packet-using-Wireshark>.
-- MSEdgeTeam.
-“View, Edit, and Delete Cookies - Microsoft Edge Developer Documentation.” *Microsoft.com*, 7 Dec.
-2023, <https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/storage/cookies>.